isb-hds/p100-network-code/README.md

 ## Data

-The data is available from dbGap [url identifier etc].
+The data is available from dbGap, study id: 23313.
 It is a tar.gz file and should be extracted to the same directory containing the code.

 ## Recommended docker image